Western Dream

 Western Dream is the fourth studio album by French producer Bob Sinclar.
 The album is one of his most successful albums, spawning the hit singles "Love Generation", which was a number one hit in Europe, "World, Hold On (Children of the Sky)", that also became a top ten hit in many European countries, "Rock This Party (Everybody Dance Now)", which was also a hit, reaching the top ten in most European countries and "Tennessee".

 The album features guest vocal performances from "World's Greatest Lover" singer Farrell Lennon, Reggae artist Gary 'Nesta' Pine, Steve Edwards, Ron Carroll and MZ Toni.
+The track "Give a lil' Love" features the same whistling melody as "The Whistle Song" by Frankie Knuckles.